 If you have a strong blender like a Vitamix, it’s incredibly simple to add vitamins into your milk.
 You can also add the spray vitamins like DHA-EPA and B12 into the actual cup or bottle to make sure those truly get eaten.

-The government requires that milk be fortified with vitamin D and vitamin A. You should be able to get good vitamin D from about 15 minutes of sunshine a day, but during the winter or for those worried about skin damage, it’s a good idea to supplement it.
+The CDC requires that milk be fortified with vitamin D and vitamin A. You should be able to get good vitamin D from about 15 minutes of sunshine a day, but during the winter or for those worried about skin damage, it’s a good idea to supplement it.
 Vitamin A is readily available in orange fruits and vegetables like sweet potatoes, carrots, butternut squash, and oranges.

 I want to explain why I add these particular supplements to our diet, and I’m going to give a few articles that I like in case you want to learn more about each one.